United Nations Office for Outer Space Affairs

 VYMUN JR.

-UNSC will follow crisis MUN Rules of Procedure and is designed for delegates of all experience levels.
+UNOOSA will follow crisis MUN Rules of Procedure and is designed for delegates of all experience levels.
 Position papers are not mandatory for this committee, but must be completed in order to be considered for an award.

 Please email any committee-related questions and submit position papers to sg-js@vymun.org.